Category: Mobility (Page 1 of 2)

-In some organisations, when starting a mobile project, the stakeholders may not have prior experience with mobility solutions for EAM, as such, we are sometimes asked to implement features that do not add value to the business.
+For many organisations, when starting a mobile project, the stakeholders may not have prior experience with mobility solutions for EAM.
+As such, we are sometimes asked to implement features that do not add much value to the business.
 As consultants, it is satisfying to see something we implement being used and helps the end-users on the field.
 And nothing can be more frustrating than spending time building features that are not going to be used.
-In this post, I will list out based on my experience some commonly used and not used functions of a mobile app:
+In this post, I will talk about some commonly used and not used functions of a mobile app.

-Work Execution: despite its name is Asset Management software, 80% of activities in Maximo happen around the work management process.
+Despite its name is Asset Management software, 80% of activities in Maximo happen around the Work Management process.
 It is not a surprise work execution is the number one use-case for a mobile app.
-However, work management is a big process with several major stages and many different activities.
+However, work management is a big process with a few major stages and many different activities.
 Only certain activities need to be recorded in the field with a mobile device.
 Below are some common ones:

 • Capture and attach photos